-LINCOLN, Nebraska — Nebraska's preliminary unemployment rate hit 3.5 percent in January, its lowest mark since September 2008, according to a state Labor Department report released Friday.
+LINCOLN, Nebraska — Nebraska's preliminary unemployment rate of 2.7 percent last month was the lowest in the country, a state report showed Friday.

-The unemployment rates for Lincoln and Omaha are not seasonally adjusted, so they cannot be directly compared to the state unemployment rate.
+The unemployment rates for Lincoln and Omaha are not seasonally adjusted, so they cannot be directly compared with the state unemployment rate.

-Here are preliminary area labor market unemployment rates for January, followed by the revised December rates:
+Here are preliminary area labor market unemployment rates for February, followed by revised figures from January:

 Nebraska Department of Labor: http://www.dol.nebraska.gov